-If a parent/carer fails to pay a Penalty Notice requested by school, the EWO will be instructed by the Local Authority Legal Panel to prepare a court statement for prosecution at Cambridge Magistrates Court.
+If a parent/carer fails to pay a Penalty Notice requested by school, the Local Authority Attendance Officer will be instructed by the Local Authority Legal Panel to prepare a court statement for prosecution at Cambridge Magistrates Court.
 If a parent is issued a Penalty Notice and pays it within the 28 day period, the school can request a further one penalty notice.
-On the request for a third penalty notice, the Legal Panel will request a court statement to be prepared for Cambridge Magistrates Court.
-If the Legal Panel agreed to prosecute, and after investigating the case, the EWO may request a formal meeting to be held or a PACE meeting to take place in preparation for the prosecution.
+On the request for a third penalty notice, the Legal Panel will request a court statement is prepared for Cambridge Magistrates Court.
+If the Legal Panel agree to prosecute, and after investigating the case, the Local Authority Attendance Officer may request a formal meeting to be held or a PACE (Police and Criminal Evidence) meeting to take place in preparation for the prosecution.